 As with many B.C. communities, the completion of the CPR Railway in 1886 led to new settlement and the construction of the BC Electric and Great northern railways in the early 1900’s further encouraged growth and a prosperous forestry and agriculture base.
 In order to serve the growing population, service centres such as Langley Prairie (now the City of Langley), Aldergrove, Milner, Murrayville and Fort Langley emerged.

 Another significant link to the development of today’s communities was the completion of the Trans-Canada Highway in 1961 which greatly influenced the industrial, commercial and residential development throughout Langley.
 But the steady urban growth also impacted the available farmland and in 1973 the Agricultural Land Reserve was created, to help direct urban development and balance the agricultural use.
-Today, approximately 77% of Langley’s land mass remains green and protected by inclusion in the Land Reserve (ALR) and much of the population is accommodated in the developments of Walnut Grove, Fort Langley, Murrayville, Willoughby, Aldergrove, Brookswood and the City of Langley.
+Today, approximately 77% of Langley’s land mass remains green and protected by inclusion in the Land Reserve (ALR) and much of the population is accommodated in the developments of Walnut Grove, Fort Langley, Murrayville, Willoughby, Aldergrove, and Brookswood.
 Langley is known as a “Community of Communities”.
-Langley consists of two municipalities working side by side, the Township of Langley and the City of Langley, and is part of the Fraser Valley region of British Columbia.

 Langley is located 40 kms from the downtown core of the City of Vancouver.
 It is in close proximity to the US and Canadian border and is easily accessed from both BC Ferry terminals as well as the Vancouver and Abbotsford International Airports.